All Acceptances are Conditional

 - Completion of the DAT with a score of 15 or higher in all sections

-- Completion of any degree program in which the accepted student is currently enrolled
+- Completion of any degree program (bachelor’s, master’s, doctorate, or other professional degree) in which the accepted student is currently enrolled

 - Completion of a criminal background check with results deemed favorable by the College